Winter Solstice - A Time for Reflection

 Self Care

-Winter Solstice is an opportunity to find stillness and reflection before moving into the changes that lie ahead in the new year.
-I believe pressing pause at this time of year allows me to approach my new year with an open heart and open mind.
-Winter Solstice is the perfect opportunity to go within – a time of journaling and self reflection - to recognize patterns and redirect my energy for the new year.
-We must consciously choose to pursue what nourishes us, while letting go of what depletes us.
+Winter Solstice is an opportunity to find stillness and reflection before moving into the new year - our yearly fresh start..
+Press pause to approach the new year with a grateful heart and open mind.
+Winter Solstice is the perfect opportunity to go within – a time of journaling and self reflection - to recognize patterns and redirect your energy for the new year.

-Celebrate the Winter Solstice By Honoring You and What You Need
+Celebrate the Winter Solstice

 This year, December 21 marks the Winter Solstice, the first day of Winter and the shortest day of the year.
 The word solstice comes from the Latin words sol (sun) and sistere (to stand still) – roughly translated as the day that the sun stands still.